Saab 9-4X

 The Saab 9-4X is a mid-size luxury crossover SUV that was introduced at the 2010 LA Auto Show.
 It is based on the all-wheel-drive GM Theta Premium platform, which also forms the basis for the Cadillac SRX.
-Production of the 9-4X began in 2011, at General Motors' Ramos Arizpe Assembly in Mexico, but halted before the end of that year due to the bankruptcy of Saab, a total of 814 assembled.
+Production of the 9-4X began in 2011, at General Motors' Ramos Arizpe Assembly in Mexico, but halted before the end of that year as a result of the bankruptcy of Saab, leaving a total of 814 assembled under Saab Automobile and almost 300 by GM.

 Design

 The 9-4X took shape once the Saab 9-6X project was canceled, after the divestment by General Motors of its holding in Subaru.
-The 9-4X replaced the larger Chevy Trailblazer based Saab 9-7X built in the U.S. that was discontinued in December 2008.
+The 9-4X replaced the larger Chevrolet TrailBlazer-based Saab 9-7X built in the U.S. that was discontinued in December 2008.
 The concept of the 9-4X made its debut at the 2008 North American International Auto Show.

 The production car is almost identical to the concept of 2008 on the exterior and similar to the second generation Saab 9-5 on the inside.
 The mechanical parts such as the engine, transmission, and other mechanical systems are all GM with exterior trim and lighting specific to the 9-4X.

 As such, a review noted specific Saab identity and "charm" as well as its flaws that included excess weight and lackluster fuel economy, but "it is easily as compelling as the Cadillac SRX on which it is based."
 The car began selling as a 2011 model year in June in the United States and in August elsewhere.
 A 2012 Aero version was reviewed by Road & Track in April 2011.

+Production

+General Motors manufactured the 9-4X and the closely related Cadillac SRX at the Ramos Arizpe, Mexico assembly plant.
 The 9-4X was the only Saab built in Mexico.

-Production

-General Motors manufactured the 9-4X and the closely related Cadillac SRX at the Ramos Arizpe, Mexico, assembly plant.
 The company announced that the 9-4X would go on sale in 2010 to bolster Saab's position in the United States, the brand's largest marketplace.